fbpx

 Heavy traffic comes at a big cost, in both time and money.
 It affects different industries and individuals in various ways.
 For instance, in hospitals, it may affect lives who need urgent medical assistance whilst in education, students and teachers’ performances may get affected at some point.

-But just like any other fields, the real estate industry also struggles, especially the residential and industrial sector.
+But just like any other fields, the Cambodian real estate industry also struggles, especially the residential and industrial sector.

 Asset Value Depreciation